DespairC/SimpleDB/course-info-2021/lab4.md

-You will need to add calls to SimpleDB (in `BufferPool`, for example), that allow a caller to request or release a (shared or exclusive) lock on a specific object on behalf of a specific transaction.
+You will need to add calls to SimpleDB (in `BufferPool`, for example), that allow a caller to request or release a (shared or exclusive(独占)) lock on a specific object on behalf(代表) of a specific transaction.

-We recommend locking at *page* granularity; please do not implement table-level locking (even though it is possible) for simplicity of testing.
+We recommend locking at *page* granularity(间隙锁); please do not implement table-level locking(表级锁) (even though it is possible) for simplicity of testing.
 The rest of this document and our unit tests assume page-level locking.

-You will need to create data structures that keep track of which locks each transaction holds and check to see if a lock should be granted to a transaction when it is requested.
+You will need to create data structures that keep track of which locks each transaction holds and check to see if a lock should be granted to(被授予) a transaction when it is requested.

 You will need to implement shared and exclusive locks; recall that these work as follows: